marharita08/SoNet/README.md

 This repository contains the code for a prototype of a social network web application.
 The backend of the application is built using the Express.js framework, while the frontend is built using React.
 The database used is PostgreSQL.
 Both the backend and the database are deployed in Docker containers.

-## Reasons for Development

-This project was developed as part of the "MinK Dev Camp" course.

 ## Features
 The application provides the following features:
   - User authentication and registration (including Google and Facebook authentication)